AnnMarieW/dash-bootstrap-templates/README.md

 ```

-Add  `className="dbc"` to the outer container of the app or a component like this:
+Add  `className="dbc dbc-ag-grid"` to the outer container of the app or a component like this:
 ```
 app.layout = dbc.Container(
     [
         ...
     ],
     fluid=True,
-    className="dbc"
+    className="dbc dbc-ag-grid"
 )
 ```

-**That's it!** Simply adding `className="dbc"` will make Dash Core Components and the DataTable look better with **ALL** themes included in the `dash-bootstrap-components` library.
+**That's it!** Simply adding `className="dbc dbc-ag-grid"` will make Dash AG Grid,  Dash Core Components and the DataTable look better with **ALL** themes included in the `dash-bootstrap-components` library.
-> See a live demo at: https://hellodash.pythonanywhere.com/about_dbc_css
+> See a live demo at: https://hellodash.pythonanywhere.com/adding-themes/dcc-components

 If you have suggestion for improvements or if you find a bug, please let us know on the [issue tracker](https://github.com/AnnMarieW/dash-bootstrap-templates/issues)

 **Requires `dash-bootstrap-components>=V1.0.0`**

 ## Theme Switcher Components